-BOP Program Statement 5324.12, Sexually Abusive Behavior Prevention & Intervention Program states inmates will be notified of the presence of oppositegender staff members in several ways:
+BOP Program Statement 5324.12, Sexually Abusive Behavior Prevention & Intervention Program states inmates will be notified of the presence of opposite-gender staff members in several ways:

-- Inmates are advised of the requirement to remain clothed, and the presence of cross-gender staff generally, during the Intake Screening process and the Admission and Orientation process; - The following notice must be posted on inmate bulletin boards and signs within housing units, including segregated housing areas: NOTICE TO INMATES: Male and female staff routinely work and visit housing areas; - For housing unit officers, an announcement is made at the beginning of primary shifts, or other appropriate time to be determined locally.
+- Inmates are advised of the requirement to remain clothed, and the presence of cross-gender staff generally, during the Intake Screening process and the Admission and Orientation process; - The following notice must be posted on inmate bulletin boards and signs within housing units, including segregated housing areas: NOTICE TO INMATES: Male and female staff routinely work and visit housing areas;

+- For housing unit officers, an announcement is made at the beginning of primary shifts, or other appropriate time to be determined locally.
 The verbal announcement to each housing unit, including segregated housing areas, will be Notice: Opposite-gender staff will be in housing units during this shift.
 This announcement is made using the general public address system from Control or Lieutenants' Office.
-If the public address system does not cover these areas, an individual announcement in each housing area, including segregated housing areas, is made. - For staff members with offices in the housing units (the Unit Team), the most recent schedule is posted in the unit, so inmates are aware when oppositegender staff are present.
+If the public address system does not cover these areas, an individual announcement in each housing area, including segregated housing areas, is made. - For staff members with offices in the housing units (the Unit Team), the most recent schedule is posted in the unit, so inmates are aware when opposite-gender staff are present.

-During the on-site visit, the Auditor requested an up-to-date facility inmate roster which provides a list of all inmates currently at the facility and is organized by housing unit.
+The Auditor requested an up-to-date facility inmate roster which provides a list of all inmates currently at the facility and is organized by housing unit.
 The facility inmate roster also provides inmate characteristics such as age, gender, race, ethnicity, and housing assignment.
 This allowed the Auditor to accurately select a random representation of inmates for the interview process.
 All inmate interviews were conducted with the guidance of the National PREA Resource Center, PREA Compliance Audit Instrument - Interview Guide for Inmates.

-The Auditor requested interviews with a random representation of inmates.
-Inmates from every housing unit and of various diversities were interviewed.
-Twenty-seven random formal inmate interviews were completed, and all twenty-seven inmates confirmed they have privacy while showering, changing clothes, or using the bathroom facilities.
-Additionally, twenty-four of the twenty-seven inmates interviewed confirmed staff of the opposite gender announce his/her presence prior to entering the housing unit.
+The Auditor conducted twenty-six inmate interviews, and all twenty-six inmates confirmed they have privacy while showering, changing clothes, or using the bathroom facilities.
+Additionally, twenty-four of the twenty-six inmates interviewed confirmed staff of the opposite gender announce his/her presence prior to entering the housing unit.

-The Auditor conducted a review of documentation and observed entries indicating opposite gender notification to inmates being announced prior to opposite gender entry.
 The facility has an Opposite Gender audio recording announced periodically during a twenty-four-hour period, the announcement is broadcast throughout the facility compound, to include the facility's housing areas.
 The audio announcement is made in English and Spanish.
-The Auditor also witnessed the announcement of an opposite gender entering a housing unit throughout the on-site tour of the facility, which provided additional documentation and the facility's compliance with this standard.
+The Auditor also observed the announcement of an opposite gender entering a housing unit throughout the on-site tour of the facility, which provided additional documentation and the facility's compliance with this standard.

 BOP Program Statement 5324.12, Sexually Abusive Behavior Prevention & Intervention Program states the facility shall not search or physically examine a transgender inmate or intersex inmate for the sole purpose of determining the inmate's genital status.
-It the genital status is unknown it can be determined through conversation with the inmate, by reviewing medical records, or if necessary, by learning that information as part of a broader medical examination conducted in private by a medical practitioner.
+If the genital status is unknown, it can be determined through conversation with the inmate, by reviewing medical records, or if necessary, by learning that information as part of a broader medical examination conducted in private by a medical practitioner.